Directorate-General for Health and Food Safety

-The Self-Assessment for Healthcare provider must be signed both by the Network coordinator and the Healthcare Provider (HCP) representative.
-(N.B. the reference to the signature of the HCP CEO will be deleted from ERN Assessment Manual for Applicants 1.Description and Procedures with a Corrigendum)
+The Self-Assessment for Healthcare provider should be signed both by the Network coordinator and the Healthcare Provider (HCP) representative.

 Yes it is possible that only one HCP submits the application on behalf of a consortium or a multidisciplinary team including members belonging to different HCPs.

 However, since the Independent Assessment Body will investigate the authenticity of this agreement both in the documentation review and during on-site visits, it will be the responsibility of the HCP's representative to provide proof of the real collaborative work among the consortium HCPs.
 Examples of this collaboration may include e.g. sharing resources (human or technical) and patients.

 It is also very important for the HCP to explain in its application how this functional collaboration is running at the time of the submission of the application.
 The applicant Network Coordinator should be fully aware and acknowledge the collaborative and common multidisciplinary work of those consortia.

 With reference to question 7b page 16 of the Network application form: How detailed should the description be?

 The description should be comprehensive, covering the structure of the ERN, the structure of the Board sub-committees or advisory groups, and the organisation of work for the sub-thematic groupings.
 As some of these sub-committees or advisory groups would need further definition, there is no need to include all possible complementing structures to the board of the Network, neither the concrete details nor identification of external stakeholders that may be involved in the ERN governance.